WQGN-FM

-WQGN-FM (105.5 MHz "Q105") is a commercial radio station licensed to Groton, Connecticut, and serving the New London - Groton area.
-It broadcasts a CHR/Top 40 radio format and is owned by Cumulus Media.
+WQGN-FM (105.5 MHz "Q105") is a commercial radio station licensed to Groton, Connecticut, and serving the New London–Groton area.
+It broadcasts a contemporary hit radio format and is owned by Cumulus Media.
 WQGN carries several nationally syndicated shows including The Kidd Kraddick Morning Show and the Carson Daly Top 30.
-The radio studios and offices are located on Governor Winthrop Boulevard in New London.
+Its studios and offices are located on Wampanoag Trail in East Providence.

 WQGN-FM has an effective radiated power (ERP) of 3,000 watts.
 The station's transmitter is on Briar Hill Road near Gungywamp Road.
-It shares the same tower as sister station WXLM 980 AM.
+It shares the same tower as sister station WXLM (980 AM).

 History

 In 1971, the station signed on as WSUB-FM.
-It was the FM counterpart to WSUB AM 980 (now WXLM).
+It was the FM counterpart to WSUB (980 AM, now WXLM).
 Both stations were owned by the Southeastern Connecticut Broadcasting Company.
-Because shipbuilding is a major industry in the area, the two stations used the call letters SUB, which stood for "submarine."
+The "SUB" in the stations' call signs stood for "submarine", because shipbuilding is a major industry in the area.

 At first, WSUB-FM simulcast the Middle of the Road (MOR) programming heard on the AM station.
-But after a few years, it began playing Top 40 music separate from WSUB 980 AM.
+After a few years, it began playing Top 40 music separate from WSUB 980 AM.
 The station started with the TM studios syndicated stereo rock format.
-To give it a different identity, the call sign was changed to WQGN, on August 6, 1979.
+To give it a different identity, the call sign was changed to WQGN-FM on August 6, 1979.
 The station became known as Q 105.

-In the early 2000s, WQGN and WSUB were owned by Citadel.
+In the early 2000s, WQGN and WSUB were owned by Citadel Broadcasting.
 Citadel merged with Cumulus Media on September 16, 2011.